 Early Origins of the Abeare family

 The surname Abeare was first found in Devon where there are two places on the banks of Tamar called Beer-Alston and Beer-Ferris.
 In Dorset, place names include Beer-Hacket and Beer-Regis.
 The earliest reference of the name was in Devon where it was listed as Bera in the Domesday Book

 Early History of the Abeare family

-Another 239 words (17 lines of text) covering the years 1207, 1684, 1354 and 1355 are included under the topic Early Abeare History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Abeare research.
+Another 171 words (12 lines of text) covering the years 1207, 1534, 1614, 1713, 1634, 1680, 1684, 1799, 1354, 1355, 1524 and 1493 are included under the topic Early Abeare History in all our PDF Extended History products and printed products wherever possible.

 Abeare Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Abeare were recorded, including Beare, Bear, Beer, Bere, Beares, Bears, Beers and many more.

 Early Notables of the Abeare family (pre 1700)

-Another 17 words (1 lines of text) are included under the topic Early Abeare Notables in all our PDF Extended History products and printed products wherever possible.
+Another 55 words (4 lines of text) are included under the topic Early Abeare Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Abeare family

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Abeare family emigrate to North America: Christopher and Mary Bere, who settled on the eastern seaboard at a very early time with their two daughters Mary and Elizabeth.
 They settled in Georgia in the 17th century.
 Walter and Ann Beare settled in Virginia in 1620.